markNZed/GPT-NeoX-Colab/README.md

 # GPT-NeoX-Colab

-> **An accessible set of Google Colab notebooks for training and experimenting with GPT-NeoX models on limited resources.**
+> **An accessible set of Google Colab notebooks for training and experimenting with GPT-NeoX SLM models on limited resources.**

 ## Status